Dip R.B.S (TTC) ARAD, AISTD (NDB), IBF, CSF

 She joined Frankfurt Ballet in Germany in 1980 and her roles included, a soloist pair in Ballanchine’s Divertimento Nr 15, The Street Dancer in Petrushka, Faschingstanz in Cranko’s Romeo and Juliet, Schäferspiele from Uwe Scholz, Sinfonie in D from Jiri Kylián, The English Tea Party in Vor, Während und nach dem Fest from Toer van Schayk.
 In 1980, Peter Wright set his Giselle on the company and she also danced in ballets by William Forsythe, Egon Madsen, Glen Tetley, John Neumeier, Fred Howald, Kent Stowell, Lew Iwanow, Marius Petipa, and Michael Fokine.

-As a Master Teacher she is much in demand, having taught at the Royal Ballet School and White Lodge in London, Oakland Ballet, The Theatre Ballet of San Francisco, Frankfurt Ballet, Phoenix Dance Company, The Northern School of Contemporary Dance, Yorkshire Dance Centre, and 2007 was invited to become, Senior Ballet Teacher at Elmhurst School for Dance in Association with Birmingham Royal Ballet.
+As a Master Teacher she is much in demand, having taught at the Royal Ballet School and White Lodge in London, Oakland Ballet, The Theatre Ballet of San Francisco, Frankfurt Ballet, Phoenix Dance Theatre, The Northern School of Contemporary Dance, Yorkshire Dance, and in 2007 Senior Ballet Teacher at Elmhurst School for Dance in Association with Birmingham Royal Ballet.
 She served as Artistic Director of the Legat School of Dance in Association with the St Bede’s Trust, and in 2014 was invited to be guest teacher and repetiteur with Ballet Manila in the Philippines.

-Elizabeth is Master Teacher, Tutor, Mentor and Examiner for the British Ballet Organization’s Teaching Qualification Programme, and regular freelance Ballet Master, Repetiteur, Choreographer in the UK and Europe.
-She joined the staff of Northern Ballet Academy in September 2013.
+Elizabeth was Master Teacher, tutor, mentor and examiner for the British Ballet Organisation’s Teaching Qualification Programme, and regular freelance Ballet Master, repetiteur, choreographer in the UK and Europe.
+She joined the Academy of Northern Ballet in September.